Rocky fans may have gotten another glimpse of Apollo Creed in the new saga had Sylvester Stallone gotten his win in a comeback movie.

-But there was one consideration from the most recent installment of franchise spin-off ‘Creed’ that may have polarized audiences.
+However, the consideration from an installment of the franchise spin-off ‘Creed’ may have polarized audiences.

-According to ‘Total Rocky’, Apollo was slated for a comeback in 2018.
+Carl Weathers was planned to return as Apollo in “Creed II,” but it was ultimately cut.
+According to ‘Total Rocky,’ Apollo was slated for a comeback in 2018.

 If it had been green-lighted, the appearance would have been the first by Weathers since 1985.
-The last time Apollo was relevant on screens in any Rocky capacity was Rocky IV.
+Rocky IV was the last time Apollo was relevant on screens in any Rocky capacity.

 Creed fought formidable Russian Ivan Drago in an exhibition bout that went badly wrong.